Mergers, Acquisitions, and the Rising Role of Sustainability

 Sustainability Scores in M&A: The New Power Player

-In recent years, the focus of M&A has extended beyond the purely financial, and ESG sustainability scores have emerged as a significant consideration in this process.
-This new trend is demonstrated in a study examining 100 leading pharmaceutical companies, accounting for 30% of all M&A transactions over a decade.
+In recent years, the focus of M&A has extended beyond purely financial, and ESG sustainability scores have emerged as a significant consideration in this process.
+A study examining 100 leading pharmaceutical companies, accounting for 30% of all M&A transactions over a decade, demonstrated this new trend.
 The study found a direct and positive link between the M&A process and the company's performance.

 It also found that the ESG score had a positive and immediate impact on company performance, suggesting that a high ESG score could lead to an increase in company performance【9†source】.